-I’m a Chinese-American.
-I was born in Qingdao, China.
-I had a baby stroke when I was seven months old, and completely lost my hearing as a result – my doctor told my mom I could not hear and speak in my future.
-I was one of the first patients in China to get cochlear implants.
-Back then it was a new type of operation.
-I had to work extremely hard to achieve what is easy for everyone else.
-I lost my childhood.
-While other children were playing, I practiced speaking for sixteen hours per day for five years.
+I’m a Chinese-American born in Qingdao, China.
+When I was seven months old, I completely lost my hearing from a baby stroke- my doctor told my mom I would not be able to speak in the future.
+Fortunately, I was one of the first patients in China to receive cochlear implants; back then, it was a new type of operation.
+However, I had to work extremely hard to achieve what is easy for everyone else.
+While other children were playing, I practiced speaking sixteen hours a day for five years.
 Unfortunately, due to my hearing loss, I missed out on a childhood.

-I was so lucky to have met so many great people who influenced me – my teachers, family, and friends who helped me and always supported me.
-When I was 18 years old, I took the initiative to move to the United States.
-My family moved because of me.
-It was a very challenging time for me because English was my second language.
-Almost all teachers in my school – Great Neck North High School – said that I can’t get a high school diploma in the next two years and have to go back to China or transfer to another high school.
-But I believed that I could do it.
-So, I took an extra year to pass five exams and got a high school diploma.
-They said it’s impossible, but I proved them wrong.
-I then went on to Parsons school of fashion design for two years and later transferred to the School of Visual Arts (SVA) because it was a better match.
-I am currently in my senior year here, studying Fine Arts.
+I was lucky to have met many great people who influenced me – my teachers, family, and friends who helped me and always supported me.
+When I was 18 years old, I took the initiative to move to the United States, and my family decided to come with me.
+It was a very challenging time for me because English is my second language.
+Almost all the teachers in my school – Great Neck North High School – said that I couldn’t get a high school diploma in the next two years and would need to go back to China or transfer to another high school.
+Despite the opposition, I believed that I could do it.
+To prove them wrong, I took an extra year to pass five exams and got a high school diploma.
+I then went on to Parsons school of fashion design for two years and later transferred to the School of Visual Arts (SVA) to study Fine Arts.
 However, I did not give up on my dream of being a fashion designer.

 God blessed me with a gift for visual art.
-I loved colors very much from a young age and got some art awards and art shows when I was a little girl.
-I felt so much happier when I was drawing – what I could not express in words as a deaf child, I was able to depict in my art.
-Last year, I was a recipient of a VSA award from Kennedy Art Center, and my sculpture – “The Cow” – is currently crisscrossing America a 24-month on tour.
-I could drawing, painting, ceramics, sewing, sculpture, photography, jewelry, and fashion design.
+I had always loved colors from a young age and earned art awards and art shows when I was a little girl.
+But, I felt so much happier when I was drawing – what I could not express in words as a deaf child, I could depict in my art.
+During college, I received a VSA award from Kennedy Art Center, and my sculpture – “The Cow” – went on a 24-month across-America tour.
+I explored drawing, painting, ceramics, sewing, sculpture, photography, jewelry, and fashion design.
 I wanted to bring my art into the fashion world.

 As a kid, I dressed up my Barbie dolls by making dresses from colorful fabrics for them from scratch.
-As an adult, trying to find my niche in the world of fashion design, I wanted to help more people afford high-quality clothes with a good pattern.
-I got to know difficulties, so I could understand that other people also deal with difficulties, such as financial hardships.
+As an adult trying to find my niche in the world of fashion design, I wanted to help more people afford high-quality clothes with a good pattern.

-I studied fashion design at Parsons, F.I.T. and Saint Central Martins.
-I created the brand of Carol Cao two years ago.
-At that time, I just finished my freshmen year and traveled to Spain by myself in the summer.
-I shopped in Barcelona, I explored new European shopping malls every day, and witnessed a lot of famous brands of beauty and luxury – but they were very expensive.
-I wanted to enable more people to wear high-quality, comfortable – yet affordable clothes.
+I studied fashion design at Parsons, F.I.T., and Saint Central Martins.
+I created the brand of Carol Cao four years ago.
+At that time, I just finished my freshman year and traveled to Spain by myself in the summer.
+I shopped in Barcelona, explored new European shopping malls, and witnessed many famous brands of beauty and luxury – but they were costly.
+I wanted to help more people wear high-quality, comfortable – yet affordable clothes.
 My goal is to make people happy and help them save money.

-I want to bring my artistic soul into fashion design to give people beauty and comfort, to make them feel proud of themselves in their soul when they dress affordably.
-Everything in our life is an element of art because art is life.
+I want to bring my artistic soul into fashion design to give people beauty and comfort, to make them feel proud of themselves in their souls when they dress affordably.
+Everything in our life is an element of art, as art is life.